-- Reduction in hazardous substances used in certain electronic products sold in California.
+- Manufacturer: Limits on hazardous substances used in certain electronic products sold in California.

-- Distribution of recovery and recycling payments to qualified entities covering the cost of electronic waste collection and recycling.
+- Collector and Recycler: Disbursement of recovery and recycling payments to qualified entities covering the average cost of covered electronic waste collection and recycling.

 Implementing the Act